Expertise

 Go

 After trying to learn various programming languages, Go became my favorite backend development language.
-Golang is a statically typed, compiled, concurrent programming language with garbage collection capabilities.
+Golang is a statically typed, compiled, concurrent programming language with garbage collection.
 It was developed by Google and first released in 2009.
-Golang is designed to be a simple, efficient, and reliable language, particularly suitable for building large-scale concurrent systems, and it has many qualities that make me want to master it.
-In November 2023, I achieved a milestone with it: I independently developed and open-sourced a fast project scaffolding that combines the Gin framework with Gorm and Redis.
-This also became my first experience with backend frameworks and database ORMs.
+Golang is designed to be simple, efficient, and reliable, making it particularly suitable for building large-scale concurrent systems, with so much charm that I want to master it.
+In November 2023, I achieved a result using it: I independently developed and open-sourced a project rapid development scaffold combining the Gin framework with Gorm and Redis.
+This also marked my first experience with a backend framework and database ORM.

 Programming language